Desk Chair vs Visitor Chair: What Suits Your Office Better?

 Do I need a desk chair for working from home?

-If you are working from home regularly or sitting for long periods, a desk chair is usually the better option.
+If you are working from home regularly or sitting for long periods, a desk chair is usually the better choice.
 It is generally better suited to longer daily use than a visitor chair.

 Not necessarily.
 It can look good if they work together visually, but the main thing is choosing each chair for its purpose.
-A matching set is less important than getting the function right.
+A matching set matters less than getting the function right.

 More from our Office Furniture guide series